Best Vitamin C: A Pharmacist’s Opinion (2026)

 Precautions to take

-Consult a healthcare professional before self-medicating.
+Consult a healthcare professional before any self-medication.

 What criteria should be taken into account?